deborahgrbac/Introduction-to-Text-Analyisis-with-Python/README.md

 * 16+ GB RAM
 * 30+ GB Disk Space
 * No GPU acceleration required
-Recommended local machine solutions for using Jupyter notebooks Local solutions can be classified into either JupyterLab or Integrated Development Environments (IDE)s.
+Recommended local machine solutions for using Jupyter notebooks, or alternatively a hosting solution.
+Local solutions can be classified into either JupyterLab or Integrated Development Environments (IDE)s.
 It can be difficult to install JupyterLab, so we share some recommended methods below.
 An IDE can be a more flexible tool than JupyterLab, and we make some recommendations of suitable IDEs below as well.

 Installing JupyterLab locally (the best solution)